 Forecasts Suggest Continued Rise in Vancouver Home Prices

-The median home price in Vancouver, Washington rose by nearly 10% over the last year or so, from July 2016 to July 2017.
+The median home value in Vancouver, Washington rose by nearly 6.4% over the last year or so, from April 2018 to April 2019.
 That’s based on the latest data from the real estate information company Zillow.

-Looking forward, the company’s economists expect home prices within the Vancouver real estate market to rise by around 4% over the next 12 months.
-This prediction was made in August 2017, so it extends into the summer of 2018.
+Looking forward, the company’s economists expect home values within the Vancouver real estate market to rise by around 2.3% over the next 12 months.
+This prediction was made in April 2019, so it extends into the summer of 2020.

-Four percent growth closely matches the historical average for year-over-year home price gains in the U.S., dating back several decades.
+2.3 percent growth is not far off from the historical average for year-over-year home price gains in the U.S., dating back several decades.
 So it seems that the Vancouver housing market could be getting back to normal, in terms of annual appreciation.

 One of the “Healthiest” Real Estate Markets in the Country